gkarnati3/MemoryTiles/README.md

 # Memory Tiles
-Console-based and unix-compatible Memory Tile interactive card game.
+Console-based and unix-compatible interactive card game focusing on your memorization skills.

 # How to play
 Clone the repo <br />